mushcatshiro/CS-basics/Software Engineering/aws/storage.md

 - stored volume: dataset on prem and scheduled backups to S3

-Tape GW for physical tape backup process to be backup on cloud using Virtual Tap Library backed by AWS S3 and Glacier.
+Tape GW for physical tape backup process to be backup on cloud using Virtual Tape Library backed by AWS S3 and Glacier.
 Backup data is using existing tape based process and iSCSI interface.

 ## AWS Transfer Family